hendalf332/NewKartinki/README.md

 To make new executable file click konstruktor.bat which creates main executable file sfxconstryctrort.jpg.exe works only when WinRar installed.
-After start sfxconstryctrort.jpg.exe you will choose directory with images to process images it will be changed attributes to system and hidden but instead will new SFX archive with my scripts created
-<PERVIOUSIMAGEFILE>.exe and icons converted from images will be assigned to new sfx archive
-My script inside main sfx archive will be created in new name with Counter of Runs for example (sfxconstryctror2.jpg.exe sfxconstryctror3.jpg.exe sfxconstryctror4.jpg.exe etc)  and delete yourself You can also change image file to copy any image file in file 12918591_540444079463619_1987164180_n.jpg but don't rename it
+After start sfxconstryctrort.jpg.exe you will choose directory with images to process images it will change attributes to system and hidden but instead will new SFX archive with my scripts created PERVIOUSIMAGEFILE.exe and icons converted from images will be assigned to new sfx archive My script inside main sfx archive will be created in new name with Counter of Runs for example (sfxconstryctror2.jpg.exe sfxconstryctror3.jpg.exe sfxconstryctror4.jpg.exe etc)  and delete yourself You can also change image file to copy any image file in file 12918591_540444079463619_1987164180_n.jpg but don't rename it